owenshen24/golb/contents/Recognizing-vs-Generating.md

 In a similar vein, when you’re reading a book and the author says, “Now, obviously, we can conclude X,” this is a sign to pause.
 Stop.
 You should take a step back and examine what you actually think.
 If the author hadn’t presented you with the conclusion, could you have generated it with the pieces you already had?

-See also group dynamics, where everyone is all too happy to offer their opinion when someone has an idea, but are reluctant to submit their own.
+See also group dynamics, where everyone is all too happy to offer their opinion when someone has an idea, but reluctant to submit their own.
 It's easier to critcize something that's already there, then to come up with something novel to present to others.

 And, of course, this dichotomy is of utmost importance in the realm of self-help.
 I think that there is a tendency for advice to get cached as [declarative knowledge, rather than procedural knowledge](https://en.wikipedia.org/wiki/Procedural_knowledge), in a way which parallels the Recognizing vs Generating dichotomy.